TitoNadar/named-entity-recognition/README.md

 ### **Contributing**
 We welcome contributions from the community.
 If you would like to contribute to the project, please follow these steps:

--Item 1 Fork the repository and create a new branch for your changes.
+1) Fork the repository and create a new branch for your changes.
--Item 2 Make your changes and submit a pull request.
+2) Make your changes and submit a pull request.
--Item 3 We will review your changes and merge them if they are a good fit for the project.
+3) We will review your changes and merge them if they are a good fit for the project.

 ### **Acknowledgements**
 We would like to thank the creators of the CoNLL-2003 dataset for providing the data that we used to train and evaluate our algorithms.
 We would also like to thank the developers of the ACE, Flair, and CRF++ libraries for their contributions to the field of natural language processing.